What is Ikebana?

 What is Ikebana International?

 Ikebana International is a non-profit, cultural organization dedicated to the promotion and appreciation of ikebana, the Japanese art of flower arrangement.
 The late Ellen Gordon Allen founded the organization in 1956 to promote friendship among the peoples of the world through their mutual love of nature and enjoyment of ikebana.
-Today, there are chapters of Ikebana International in over 50 countries with a membership of approximately 10,000 persons.
+Today, there are 161 chapters of Ikebana International in over 50 countries / areas with a membership of approximately 7,600 persons.

 The headquarters of Ikebana International is in Tokyo, Japan.
 Every five years, it sponsors an international conference for members from all over the world.
-The 10th World Convention, which was to be held in Tokyo, Japan May 1-4, 2011, has been rescheduled for May 1-4, 2012.
-It also sponsors regional conferences in different locations.
-The next North American regional conference has been rescheduled for May 18-22, 2014 in Asheville, North Carolina.
 To learn more about this dynamic organization, visit the website of Ikebana International at http://www.ikebanahq.org.

 - Second Vice-President: Connie Forster